Eschatologue/CM_wiki/includes/abbreviations.md

 *[Difficult Terrain]: Every foot of movement in that space costs double.

+*[Expertise]: Your Proficiency Bonus is doubled for this check.

 *[STR Save]: Strength saving throw
 *[DEX Save]: Dexterity saving throw
 *[CON Save]: Constitution saving throw